openedx/edx-platform/docs/course_authors/source/create_discussion.rst

 #.
 Under **Add New Component**, click the **discussion** icon.

    .. image:: Images/NewComponent_Discussion.png
+    :alt: Image of the adding a new discussion component

    The Discussion component is added:

    .. image:: Images/EditDiscussionComponent.png
+    :alt: Image of the discussion component with the Edit button circled

 #.
 In the Discussion component, click **Edit**.